Agile-IoT/agile-cpp/Readme.md

 * Speaker Caller: the code in files SpeakerCaller.h and SpeakerCaller.cpp allows applications to access the speaker through the AGILE API.

+## AGILE IDM Entity Storage

+Uses a leveldb key-value database to store information about the different types of entities (users, clients, sensors...).
+Both key and value are stored in JSON format, being the key formed by a type (e.g., "/sensor") and an ID (e.g., "323").
+The code can be found in directory **org.eclipse.agail.test**.

 ## AGILE C++ example tests

 Example programs to test the different AGILE devices.
 The code can be found in directory **org.eclipse.agail.test**.

-* Test Device examples: creates a Test Device object and tests the different AGILE interface methods using the Test Device Caller.
+* Test Device example: creates a Test Device object and tests the different AGILE interface methods using the Test Device Caller.

 * Microphone example: creates a Microphone object and records 5 seconds of the incoming audio to file record.raw.

 * Speaker example: creates a Speaker object and plays the audio in file record.raw.

 * Audio example: creates a Microphone and a Speaker object and plays through the speaker the audio coming from the microphone.

+* Security examples: open the entities database and test the different API methods to create, read, update and delete entries with an entity information.

 ## Adele NEXT software